 The only banana part is the caramelized bananas, the peanut butter and miso caramel are the real stars here.
 Super sweet, but with the sea salt on top and the fruit, it is balanced out and so delicious.
 The miso caramel made me think it was some sort of white chocolate until I re-read the menu description.
 So unique and layered in flavor.

-We also tried the Lavender Donuts, which I hadn’t personally had.
+We also tried the Lavender Donuts, which I hadn’t personally had and are now no longer available as a dessert option.
 I’d only tried the previous Blueberry Donuts, which were not sugared, and tasted more like a cornbread type flavor.
 I actually loved the lavender donuts.
 They were served warm, a nice crispy shell with the sugar on top and soft cake-like donut inside.
 Lovely flavors with a blueberry coconut frozen dessert, blueberry gin jam, and pistachio crumble, really delicious.
 I’m a lavender donut convert!

 Overall, I can now whole-heartedly recommend this new vegan menu at California Grill.
 I did not feel like vegans were just an afterthought, each dish is unique and delicious on its own.
 Again, the hardest part is going to be deciding which item to choose next time.
 Even my non-vegan husband said he would be getting the risotto next time, so that’s a win!

 Let us know if you try any of these options out, and don’t forget to tag us on instagram @VeganDisneyFood or hashtag #VeganDisneyFood so we can share your finds!

 We’ll have a video out soon for the vegan California Grill menu review.
 Make sure you’re subscribed and turn on notifications for our next video upload.